gamleksi/affordance_gym/README.md

 ```

 The folder structure:
-* Lumi Testbed: The set of core ROS packages for lumi robot.
+* Lumi Testbed by [Intelligent Robotics group](http://irobotics.aalto.fi): The set of core ROS packages for lumi robot.
 Contains URDF description, moveit configuration, mujoco configuration.
-Built by [Intelligent Robotics group](http://irobotics.aalto.fi) members.
+Built  members.

-### Mujoco Ros Control

-Interface for the MuJoCo simulator.
-Built by [Intelligent Robotics group](http://irobotics.aalto.fi) members.
+* Mujoco Ros Control by [Intelligent Robotics group](http://irobotics.aalto.fi): Interface for the MuJoCo simulator.

-### Lumi Pose Estimation

-This is required in kinect_simulation.launch, as it computes the camera pose of Kinect with a Aruco marker.
+* Lumi Pose Estimation: This is required in kinect_simulation.launch, as it computes the camera pose of Kinect with a Aruco marker.

 ## Run